WalletScrutiny/WalletScrutinyCom/_hardware/myceliumcard.md

 ---

-Since the product is **unreleased**, specifications were hard to come by.
+Since the product is unreleased, specifications were hard to come by.
 [Video presentation](https://vimeo.com/145770131) of the card was last made on November 15, 2015.

 ## What we do know